The Adoption Process

 Finding your Child(ren)

 ATV works with social workers from the 5 Tees Valley Local Authorities who are finding new families for children with a placement order.
-As soon as you're approved as an adopter the family finding process begins.
-We'll work closely with you and the children’s social workers to find the right child or children for you.
+As soon as you're approved as an adopter the family-finding process begins.
+Family finding is child-led, it is important to consider not only your needs, but equally those of the children looking for a loving and nurturing family.
+We'll work closely with you and the children’s social workers to identify the best possible match.

 Supporting your family